-In 2012, Golder was retained by the City to complete a LNAPL delineation program in the Lake Chipican Area to assess the northwestern extent of the LNAPL and to install additional monitoring wells to allow further assessment of LNAPL migration.
-The program included the use of the laser induced fluorescence (LIF) characterization technology and conventional monitoring wells.
+In 2012, Golder was retained by the City to complete a LNAPL delineation program in the Lake Chipican Area to assess the northwestern extent of the LNAPL and to install additional groundwater monitoring wells to allow further assessment of LNAPL migration.
+The program included the use of the laser induced fluorescence (LIF) characterization technology and conventional groundwater monitoring wells.
 The LNAPL delineation program was completed between April 2012 and April 2013.
-Golder (2014) concluded that LNAPL is located between 10 to 30 m from the water bodies in the northwestern area of the Lake Chipican Area and the estimated thickness of the LNAPL ranged from 0.15 and 1.49 m.
+Golder (2014a) concluded that LNAPL is located between 10 to 30 m from the water bodies in the northwestern area of the Lake Chipican Area and the estimated thickness of the LNAPL ranged from 0.15 and 1.49 m.
 The LNAPL was noted to be limited to depths from 0.7 to 2.7 metres below ground surface (mBGS).
-In 2013, Golder completed a similar investigation in the Lake Chipican Area and again in the G2 Area in 2014 to further delineate LNAPL in these areas (Golder, 2015).
+In 2013, Golder completed a similar investigation in the Lake Chipican Area and again in the G2 Area in 2014 to further delineate LNAPL in these areas (Golder, 2014a).
 In this investigation, Golder interpreted that LNAPL was present at locations where the peak percent of the Reference Emitter (%RE) was greater than approximately 44%.
 In the Lake Chipican Area, the LIF and borehole drilling programs successfully identified the western and eastern flanks of the LNAPL plume, including the area west of the Animal Farm parking lot.
 In the G2 Area, no LNAPL was detected south of the sheet-pile wall except for well G2.
-North of the sheet-pile wall, LNAPL was inferred in LIF boreholes near monitoring well MW1403 to approximately 20 m west of monitoring well MW-1431.
+North of the sheet-pile wall, LNAPL was inferred in LIF boreholes near groundwater monitoring well MW1403 to approximately 20 m west of groundwater monitoring well MW-1431.

-RWDI has been completing the monitoring program at the Site since 2018.
-The monitoring program is a requirement of the Waste ECA No. 9802-8TNKXK, dated March 8, 2013 and amended June 26, 2015, and is intended to determine if Lake Chipican and/or groundwater near the Site are being impacted by the waste disposed in the landfill.
+RWDI was awarded the RFP 17-124 Landfill Consulting Services contract, which includes completing the monitoring program when City staff are not available, preparing and submitting the annual monitoring reports, and providing ongoing consultation per the requirements of Waste Environmental Compliance Approval (ECA) No. 9802-8TNKXK dated March 8, 2013 (Waste ECA), of which the monitoring program was amended by a MECP letter dated June 26, 2015.
+The monitoring program is a requirement of the ECA (and the aforementioned MECP letter) and is intended to determine if Lake Chipican and/or groundwater near the Site are being impacted by the waste disposed in the landfill.
 The long-term monitoring program also includes monitoring for combustible gas to assess the potential for explosive vapour conditions and to evaluate risks to nearby buildings and/or residential properties.